cpjobling/eg-247-textbook/fourier_transform/2/ft2.md

 +++ {"slideshow": {"slide_type": "notes"}}

-I will not provide notes for these, but you will find more details in Chapter 8 of Karris and Chapter 5 of Boulet and

-I have created some worked examples (see Blackboard and the OneNote notebook) to help with revision.
+I will not provide notes for these, but you will find more details in Chapter 8 of Karris and Chapter 5 of Boulet and I have created some worked examples (see Canvas and the OneNote notebook) to help with revision.

 +++ {"slideshow": {"slide_type": "slide"}}